Jianxun/ltspice_to_svg/context/memory.md

 - Special handling for mirrored text in symbols with automatic counter-mirroring
 - Multiline text support with proper line spacing
 - Text in window definitions for symbols
+- Selective rendering of net label flags with the --no-net-label option

 The text rendering architecture consists of:
 1. `SVGRenderer` - High-level control of which texts to render